 Using git with SVN repo

-• for local svn, use the following command or use can manually add the section to git-repo/.git/config
+- init git-svn repo. it will create a section [svn-remote “svn”] into file git-repo/.git/config - for local svn, use the following command or use can manually add the section to git-repo/.git/config - git svn init file:///cygdrive/d/work/000-repos -T projectName/trunk -b projectName/branches -t projectName/tags will create the following section:

 [svn-remote "svn"]